cloudinary/cloudinary_sfcc_pwa-kit/README.md

 ]
 ```

-Optionally, You can then map the site IDs with aliases in `/config/default.js` file and also set default site.
+Optionally, You can then map the site IDs with aliases in `/config/default.js` file and also set the default site.
 If no alias is defined for the site, then IDs are used in URLs.

 ```js
 // /config/default.js